Why Narcissists Don't Change: What the Research Actually Shows

 - Long-term, intensive therapeutic work with a therapist skilled in personality disorders

 All of these are difficult.
 Most require that the person experience their defensive structure as a cost — that the protection it provides is outweighed by what it prevents.
-For many narcissistically organized people, the defensive structure continues to work well enough that this reckoning never comes.
+For many narcissistically organized people, the structure still works well enough that this reckoning never comes.

 What the Research Shows